Office of Cyber Security and Information Assurance

 - supporting education, awareness, training and education (for example, Get Safe online and the Cyber Security Challenge)

 - working with private sector partners on exchanging information and promoting best practice

 - ensuring that the UK’s information and cyber security technical capability and operational architecture is improved and maintained

-- working with the Office of the Government Chief Information Office (OGCIO) to ensuring the resilience and security of government ICT infrastructures such as the Public Sector Network (PSN) and G-cloud
+- working with the Office of the Government Senior Information Risk Owner (OGSIRO) to ensure the resilience and security of government ICT infrastructures such as the Public Sector Network (PSN) and G-cloud

 - engaging with international partners in improving the security of cyberspace and information security